InstaPy/InstaPy/README.md

 ```

 #### Extras
-+ comments from the poster are ignored (_those comments are mostly poster's reply comments_);
++ comments from the poster are ignored (_those comments are mostly poster's replies_);
 + owner's (_logged in user_) comments are also ignored;
-+ if the commenter is in _blacklist_ or `ignored_users` list that comment will also be ignored;
++ if the commenter is in _blacklist_ or `ignored_users` list, that comment will also be ignored;
-+ it will take only one comment from each unique user;
++ it will take only one comment from each unique commenter;
-+ as if there are any usable comments, it will first **like the post itself** before _interacting by comments_ cos liking comments and replying them without liking the post can look spammy;
++ as if there are any usable comments, it will first **like the post itself** before _interacting by comments_ cos liking comments and replying to them without liking the post can look spammy;
-+ it will not reply the same comment again on overall posts per each username in the list provided by you;
 + it will reply to a comment only after liking it;
++ it will not send the same reply again on overall posts per each username in the list provided by you;

 #### PROs
-+ you can use this feature to **auto-like** and **auto-reply** the _comments_ on your _own_ posts;
++ you can use this feature to **auto-like** comments, **auto-reply** to them on your _own_ posts;
-+ else than interacting by the comments in your _own_ posts, you can use this feature to like lots of comments from _other users'_ posts, reply some of _them_ and interact by those users just after _liking_ & _replying_ on their comments;
++ else than interacting by the comments in your _own_ posts, you can use this feature to like lots of comments from _other users'_ posts, reply to some of _them_ and interact by those users just after _liking_ & _replying_ to their comments;

 #### CONs
 + liking a comment doesn't fill up your like quota, but replying to a comment does it to the comment quota.
 Try to compensate it in your style and do not overuse;